h4ck3rm1k3/db-docs/index.md

 ## Learn by example

-Through this example we'll be featuring the SQLite3 database and the `sqlite` adapter.
+Through this example we'll be featuring the usage of the SQLite adapter.

 Fire up a terminal and check if the `sqlite3` command is installed.
 If the program is missing install it like this: